Arrange a callback

 If you call our claims line, our advisors will treat your call with compassion and will never rush you into deciding on how to proceed.

-How much compensation will I get for a horse riding injury claim?
+How much compensation will I get for a horse riding injury?

-Calculating compensation for a horse riding accident is quite an involved process.
+Calculating compensation for horse riding injuries is quite an involved process.
 When assessing how much compensation you should get, you’ll need to review how you’ve suffered, how you’ll suffer in the future and whether you’ve lost any money directly due to your injuries.

 If your horse riding injury claim is successful, you could be compensated for: